Pet Insurance 101

 Raising a puppy is arguably one of the most exciting parts of pet parenthood — they’re in that phase where they’re little, super cuddly and you get to watch as they adventure the world for the first time.
 But, there are also some important decisions to consider between all of the fun times, like if it’s best to neuter your male dog (which is when their testicles are surgically removed).

-“Dogs get neutered to prevent unwanted puppies,” Dr. Aliya McCullough, Fetch by The Dodo’s on-staff veterinarian, explains.
+“Dogs get neutered to prevent unwanted puppies,” Dr. Aliya McCullough, Fetch’s on-staff veterinarian, explains.
 “Neutering also has health benefits such as preventing testicular cancer and prostate issues, such as enlargement and infection.
 Neutering also prevents certain types of hernias and tumors of the anus.”